budden/semdict/doc/installation.md

 ## Requirements
 We're only currently installing via building from sources.
-That is suboptimal for servers, but we trying to save development effort just now :)
+That is suboptimal for servers, but we trying to save development effort just now :) Not all prerequisites are listed here, follow the manual and you'll find more.

 ### Golang
 - golang 1.11.6 (other versions not tested), see golang home page for the instructions, we did the following